umguec/Decoding-brain-representations/README.md

 - Normalize X and Y to have zero mean and unit variance.
 Tip: Recall that normalization means subtracting the mean of each pixel/voxel from itself and dividng it by its standard deviation.
 You can use mean and std functions, or zscore function.
 - Split X and Y in two parts called X_training and X_test, and Y_training and Y_test.
 The training set should contain 80 stimulus-response pairs (40 pairs for sixes and 40 pairs nines).
 The test set should contain 20 stimulus-response pairs (10 pairs for sixes and 10 pairs for nines).

-(The solution of the task is provided in task_1.m.
+(The solution of the task is provided in *task_1.m*.
 However, it is recommended that you try to solve the task by youself before referring to the solution.)

 ---

-Recall that our goal is to solve the problem of reconstructing **x** from **y**.
+Recall that our goal is to solve the problem of reconstructing stimuli from responses.
+In the remainder of this document, **x** will refer to stimuli, and **y** will refer to responses.

 One possible approach to solve this problem is to use a *discriminative* model, which predicts **x** as a function of **y**.
 That is: